nuhaaali/microbit-challange1/README.md

 Microbit challenge 1
-Hello world
+Heart beat
-A program will be executed in micro bit device using LED’s Description of the program
+A program will be executed in micro bit device using LED’s and shows heart shapes Description of the program
-When you press restart button it will show hello world.
-If you press to button A it is scroll stay safe and it you press to button B is will show wear mask.
+Heart shapes it is written in c++ language.
+It have 3 shapes of heart if you press of button A it will display a full heart pressing button B it will display a small heart and if you press A and B it will show empty means no heart.